WSU-kduncan/ceg3120-cicd-schuler6/README-CD.md

 *webhook (adnanh)* - Listens for GitHub payloads and triggers container refresh
 *systemd* - Ensures webhook runs as a background service on EC2

+## Resources

+ChatGPT was used to try to fix the race condition I was getting with my bash script.
+  Prompt - "How do I prevent a race condition when stopping and removing a running Docker container and replacing it with a new one in a bash deployment script?"

+## Known issues
+When doing the demonstration, the deploy.sh script did not update the name of the tab in the browser like it should have.
+When manually running the script, the tab name was changed correctly.
+To fix this issue, the script needs to add an "image remove" before pulling.

 ## Documentation

 ### Part 1 - Semantic Versioning